vorpex/qvantum/README.md

 ### 3.5 qvantum.circuit module

-**`class qvantum.circuit.Circuit`**
+### **`class qvantum.circuit.Circuit`**

-An instance of circuit class represents a whole quantum computional process.
+An instance of circuit class represents a whole quantum computational process.
 The circuit is created by defining the layers which are contained by the given circuit.
 The order of layers refers to that stage which is ran by the given layer.
 Using the instances of circuit class the user can build a quantum algorithm.

 The instances of circuit class have the following methods: